Police corruption: France

-France is a member of the Council of Europe which has many legal frameworks against corruption in place including GRECO (Group of States Against Corruption) which applies for all Council of Europe signatories.
-GRECO works by equally monitoring rights and obligations of the Council of Europe's Member States.
-Police are bound by the Recommendations on Codes of Conduct for Public Officials and Criminal Law Convention on Corruption.
-In addition, France has its own Declaration of the Rights of Man and Citizen approved in August 1789 which outlines the rights of civilians inclusive of conduct applicable to public officials for fair treatment.
-In 1993, The Central Service for the Prevention of Corruption was also established in France to prevent corruption and transparency of economical life and public procedures.
+France is a member of the Council of Europe, which has many legal frameworks against corruption in place, including GRECO (Group of States Against Corruption), which applies to all Council of Europe signatories.
+GRECO works by equally monitoring the rights and obligations of the Council of Europe's Member States.
+Police are bound by the Recommendations on Codes of Conduct for Public Officials and the Criminal Law Convention on Corruption.
+In addition, France has its own Declaration of the Rights of Man and of the Citizen approved in August 1789, which outlines the rights of civilians including conduct applicable to public officials for fair treatment.
+In 1993, the Central Service for the Prevention of Corruption was also established in France to prevent corruption and indure transparency in economic life and public procedures.
 There are a number of bodies that monitor and investigate police corruption in France.
-The Inspection Générale de la Gendarmerie Nationale enables consistency, independency and impartiality of inspections carried out by the Gendarmerie Nationale.
+The Inspection Générale de la Gendarmerie Nationale enables consistency, independence and impartiality of inspections carried out by the Gendarmerie Nationale.

-Inspection Générale de la Police monitors and regulates police behaviour and the Commission Nationale de Deontologie de la Securite (CNDS) monitors ethical and moral codes required to be upheld by security forces in France.
-Other strategies such as disabling officers to be on duty in their originating neighborhood and prohibiting officers from working in private investigation for three years after leaving the police force are enforced to ensure impartiality.
+Inspection Générale de la Police monitors and regulates police behaviour and the Commission Nationale de Deontologie de la Securité (CNDS) monitors ethical and moral codes required to be upheld by security forces in France.
+Other strategies, such as disabling officers from being on duty in their originating neighborhood and prohibiting officers from working in private investigation for three years after leaving the police force are enforced to ensure impartiality.

 There are limited studies or reports on police corruption within France because the issue is generally avoided by official institutions and no institution has a comprehensive understanding of its prevalence.
-This may be due to a lack of attention from media and other social science areas.
+This may be due to a lack of attention from the media and other social science areas.
 It is a common assumption that police corruption in France is a rare occurrence in the area of organised crime.
 One explanation for institutional corruption in France is the hierarchical police system.
 This is due to higher rankings and specialised units having more discretion and being at higher risk of corruption.

 Areas that have a heavy presence of organised crime, such as Marseille, are known to experience higher levels of police corruption.

 Marseille

-In 2012, twelve French police officers were apprehended after an internal complaint was lodged into suspected corruption within the elite anti-crime squad, also known as the Brigade Anti-Criminalite (BAC) that operates within the Marseille north.
+In 2012, twelve French police officers were apprehended after an internal complaint was lodged into suspected corruption within the elite anti-crime squad, also known as the Brigade Anti-Criminalité (BAC) that operates within the Marseille north.
 This region is known for high drug activity.
-Despite attention being brought to the head of Centrale Directorate of National Security, Pascal Ladalle, a full-scale judicial enquire was not undertaken until the new police chief of Marseille was appointed.
+Despite attention being brought to the head of Centrale Directorate of National Security, Pascal Ladalle, a full-scale judicial enquiry was not undertaken until the new police chief of Marseille was appointed.
 A total of 30 officers from the squad have been suspended for allegedly seizing drugs, money, cigarettes and jewellery from dealers and letting them go.
 The seized narcotics, money and valuables were all found in a makeshift ceiling at their station after a few months of investigation and surveillance.
 Investigations are still pending.